Jadvyga Juškytė: Activist

 Organizers of America in the Bathhouse.
 Juškytė sits second from the left.

-Juškytė became acquainted with Gabrielė Petkevičaitė-Bitė, another educator and activist of the Lithuanian National Revival, and in 1893 both women established Žiburėlis, an illegal society to provide financial assistance to Lithuanian students.
+Juškytė became acquainted with Gabrielė Petkevičaitė-Bitė, another educator and activist of the Lithuanian National Revival, and in 1893, both women established Žiburėlis, an illegal society to provide financial assistance to Lithuanian students.
 The two women remained lifelong friends.
 In spring 1895, Juškytė traveled to Kazan where linguist Kazimieras Jaunius was kept in a psychiatric hospital.
 She managed to convince Tsarist authorities to release Jaunius and brought him back to Lithuania.
 She also corresponded with Jonas Basanavičius and sent him samples of Lithuanian folk tales; nine of them were later published in his collection of folk tales.
-She continued collect examples of Lithuanian folklore and later sent records to the Lithuanian Scientific Society and Juozas Tumas-Vaižgantas (156 Lithuanian folk songs); many other notes remain in various archives.
+She continued to collect examples of Lithuanian folklore and later sent records to the Lithuanian Scientific Society and Juozas Tumas-Vaižgantas (156 Lithuanian folk songs); many other notes remain in various archives.

-Juškytė corresponded with Vincas Kudirka, the editor of Lithuanian newspaper Varpas, helped him edit and correct texts, and contributed her own short news stories to the newspaper.
-It is known that Juškytė wrote articles for various Lithuanian newspapers, including Tėvynės sargas, Ūkininkas, Naujienos.
-After 1904, she published articles in Vilniaus žinios, Vairas, Viltis.
-In her memoirs she listed a total of 30 articles, but researchers believe there should be more.
+Juškytė corresponded with Vincas Kudirka, the editor of Lithuanian newspaper Varpas, helping him edit and correct texts, and contributing her own short news stories to the newspaper.
+It is known that Juškytė wrote articles for various Lithuanian newspapers, including Tėvynės sargas, Ūkininkas, and Naujienos.
+After 1904, she published articles in Vilniaus žinios, Vairas, and Viltis.
+In her memoirs, she listed a total of 30 articles, but researchers believe there are likely more.
 Her contributions are difficult to identify as she frequently left them unsigned or used ambiguous initials.
-A more distinctive pen name was Širšė (wasp) suggested by Petkevičaitė who used Bitė (bee).
+A more distinctive pen name was Širšė (wasp), suggested by Petkevičaitė, who used Bitė (bee).
 Juškytė was interested in the Lithuanian language.
-She obtained notes on Lithuanian grammar from her cousin who studied Lithuanian under Kazimieras Jaunius.
+She obtained notes on Lithuanian grammar from her cousin, who studied Lithuanian under Kazimieras Jaunius.
 The notes were edited by Juškytė and Petkevičaitė-Bitė and the resulting book was published (via primitive hectograph) by a group of Lithuanian students in Dorpat (Tartu) in 1897.
-Her knowledge of Lithuanian was valued by linguist Jonas Jablonskis who wanted her to help editing Vilniaus žinios in 1904.
+Her knowledge of Lithuanian was valued by linguist Jonas Jablonskis, who wanted her to help edit Vilniaus žinios in 1904.

-In July 1898, Juškytė together with her sister Marija, Petkevičaitė-Bitė, Povilas Višinskis, and Petras Avižonis visited Kudirka.
-At the same time, they visited other Lithuanian activists including teacher Petras Kriaučiūnas, doctor Jonas Staugaitis, priest Aleksandras Dambrauskas, priest and poet Maironis.
+In July 1898, Juškytė, together with her sister Marija, Petkevičaitė-Bitė, Povilas Višinskis, and Petras Avižonis, visited Kudirka.
+At the same time, they visited other Lithuanian activists, including teacher Petras Kriaučiūnas, doctor Jonas Staugaitis, priest Aleksandras Dambrauskas, and priest and poet Maironis.
 The next summer, the same core group of activists organized the first public Lithuanian-language theater performance in present-day Lithuania.
 They staged simple comedy America in the Bathhouse in Palanga.
 Juškytė played the role of Bekampienė.
 After the play, she approached Michał Mikołaj Ogiński and convinced him to smuggle the banned Lithuanian publications across the Russian–Prussian border.
 In 1899–1901, encouraged by Višinskis, Juškytė wrote a couple of short stories, but she was critical of her work and did not return to fiction writing.